-Yvonne was in the fast-moving competitive world of publishing in the U.K. when she took a three-week vacation to Guatemala.
-That was 13 years ago; she never left.
+Yvonne was in the fast-moving, competitive world of communications in the U.K. when she took a vacation to Guatemala.
+That was in 2003... she never left.
 Seeing the poverty in Alta Verapaz changed her life.

-Yvonne is a dedicated volunteer, devoting her life and much of her personal financial resources to helping the people in Alta Verapaz.
+Yvonne has devoted her life and much of her personal financial resources to helping the people in Alta Verapaz.
 She has overcome the challenges of dealing with government bureaucracy, hitchhiking alone to isolated villages, avoiding robbers, witnessing preventable deaths of innocent children, and the loss of friends working in the field.
 Still she perserveres and remains extremely committed to promoting health, and preventing malnutrition and needless deaths.

-In the Alta Verapaz area of Guatemala, Yvonne and her team reach the most remote, isolated and underserved where the majority of the Maya live under the poverty line of $1.00-$2.00 per day.
+In the Alta Verapaz area of Guatemala, Yvonne and her team reach the most remote, isolated and underserved where the majority of the Maya live in extreme poverty.
 Parents helplessly watch their children die due to conditions relating to malnutrition and preventable diseases.